Expert Medical Care

 Herniated Disc

-When a spinal disc bulges or ruptures, putting pressure on nearby nerves.
-Can cause severe pain but is very treatable.
+When a spinal disc bulges or ruptures and presses on nearby nerves.

 • Severe back pain